 We owe a lot of ourselves to our upbringings.
-The way that parents raise their children – the lessons instilled, the atmospheres exposed, the energies broadcast – will intrinsically direct the growth of their young minds.
+The way parents raise their children – the lessons instilled, the atmospheres exposed, the energies broadcast – will intrinsically direct the growth of their young minds.
 Most of us are privileged to say we had quite rosy childhoods: we went to good schools, we spent our weekends playing and we never starved.
 But even if it isn’t the norm, cases of the opposite are far too common.

 An only child, Alex Reade – who you’d likely know best as the frontwoman for Melbourne metalcore titans Drown This City (after all, why else would you be reading this story?) – was raised in a deeply fractured, unstable family dynamic.
 Her parents fought constantly, their relationship fraught by their own insecurities and discomfort with who they were as people.
 Thus led to a callous rhythm of damage: the pressure to succeed under impractical expectations brewed stress, then failure spurred disappointment, starting fights that galvanised deep-rooted anger – rinse and repeat.
 Reade’s formative years came later in her teens, as all she knew in childhood was turbulence.

 “It was just complete dysfunction,” Reade confides in BLUNT.
 “I didn’t have a support system, either – no brothers or sisters or anything like that – so I had a very lonely childhood.
 It definitely gave me a lot of anxiety.
 And I’ve carried that anxiety throughout my life without really knowing where it came from.
-I had to learn to self-regulate.
-I went through a lot of therapy and counselling, just learning to ask myself, ‘Why do I feel so unsafe?
+I had to learn to self-regulate – I went through a lot of therapy and counselling, just learning to ask myself, ‘Why do I feel so unsafe?
 Why am I so scared?
 Why am I so anxious?
 Why am I always in pain?’”

 Through counselling, Reade developed methods to isolate the root of her anger.
 “A lot of the time you start with anger,” she says, “Because that’s quite a protective place to be at.
-You can feel like you’re okay, but you’re angry, and then as you strip things away, you find the vulnerability and the pain and the softness underneath that anger.”
+You can feel like you’re okay, but you’re angry – and then as you strip things away, you find the vulnerability and the pain and the softness underneath that anger.”

 Long before she turned to therapy, Reade found a potent emotional outlet in music.
 Metal was a means to an end: the visceral sonic ferocity of blastbeats and drop D riffs allowed her to decipher her mental anguish in a tangible, yet non-destructive way.
 Songwriting served as a channel for Reade to reckon with what she’d deciphered.
 As strongly as it was a creative endeavour, Drown This City became a lifeline.

 But after five years of rendering art from her trauma, Reade hit a roadblock at the start of 2020.
 The band were gearing up to record Colours We Won’t Know, the six-track follow-up to their breakthrough 2019 release (and UNFD debut) Alpha // Survivor.
 The music had long since been penned, and the studio time they’d booked was fast approaching.
-But Reade, who’d typically had no troubles churning out a transcendent treasury of poignant ruminations on a whim, couldn’t shake the creative fog engrossing her.
+But Reade – who’d typically had no troubles churning out a transcendent treasury of poignant ruminations on a whim – couldn’t shake the creative fog engrossing her.

 “I guess when I normally go to write a song,” she explains, “I’m thinking, ‘Alright, I want to be powerful, I want to inspire people.’
-You always want the lyrics to be like, ‘Fuck you, I’m really strong!’
-But I just couldn’t do it.
+You always want the lyrics to be like, ‘Fuck you, I’m really strong!’ – but I just couldn’t do it.
 I had a complete mental blank.
 I ended up being alone in my room one night, trying to write a song and just bursting into tears because I couldn’t write what I was trying to.”

 “I started writing this really sad song – it ended up being a track called ‘Gemini’, and it’s a really soft, more of an instrumental-based one with a lot of clean vocals.
 And when I was writing those lyrics, I came to this realisation, like, ‘Okay, I’ve got a lot of this pent-up self-doubt and self-hatred.’
 I started writing from a place of genuine disgust and sadness – which I don’t normally do, I’d never written that way before.
 But I was in such deep pain, I needed to find a way to write from that perspective.